jordles/notes/Postgres.md

 We get information on query plan, planning and execution times.

 The query plan details multiple query nodes and how they are connected.
-Each node represents a stage of the query execution.
+Each node represents a stage of the query execution and indicated by the `->` symbol.
+The top line of the query plan is also technically a query node.

+PGADMIN also has a gui for `EXPLAIN` and `EXPLAIN ANALYZE` which gives a more graphical representation of the query plan.
+Located on the right side of the query window.

 ```sql
 EXPLAIN ANALYZE SELECT username, contents